mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

   - [Github Notes](https://github.com/mxahan/PDFS_notes/blob/master/papers/Papers.pdf)

 1. Han, Tengda, Weidi Xie, and Andrew Zisserman.
 "Self-supervised co-training for video representation learning." arXiv preprint arXiv:2010.09709 (2020).
-  - visual only selfsupervised Representation learning!!
+  - visual only selfsupervised Representation learning!! [sampling method for CL]
   - new form of supervised CL (adding semantic positive to instance based Infor NCE loss)!!
+HOW? {explanation in figure 1}
   - co-training scheme with infoNCE loss!!
 (Explore complementary information from different views
   - evaluating the quality of learned representations (two downstream tasks: action recognition and video retrieval)
   - Question of "is instance discrimination is best??" - NO